If you’re wondering:

 I also made an online course showing how to draw manga using an iPad.

 In the course, I show drafting, paneling, inking characters, how to draw backgrounds, and use screen tones.
 I’ve uploaded the whole thing to SkillShare, so anyone who wants to learn to draw manga digitally, or improve their current skills, should check it out there.
 Just search for the words “Manga” and “iPad” on SkillShare.

 Do you have another artist you look up to?

 Yes, definitely!
 Osamu Tezuka sensei, famous for Dororo, Astro Boy, and Black Jack.
 And another artist is Hiromu Arakawa of Fullmetal Alchemist.

 Did you ever see another artist you wanted to model your style after or that influenced your style in any way?

-Yes, I have been greatly influenced by Nanae Kurono sensei, of Shinsengumi Imon Peacemaker.
+K: Yes, I have been greatly influenced by Nanae Kurono-sensei, of Shinsengumi Imon Peacemaker.

-Remember that this was PART 1 of the Interview, to watch click here:
+For PART 1 of the interview, click here:

 And if you’re looking to draw awesome manga like Katagiri sensei, you’re going to need the right platform to do it.
 Clip Studio Paint is the industry standard program for drawing manga in Japan.
 If you want to get into the industry, or if you’re even just looking to draw for fun or create your own webtoon, Clip Studio really can’t be beat.
 We have a 30-day free trial if you want to check it out, so no reason not to start right now!